Timmotools/flipper_NFC_gamecard_hack/README.md

 # flipper_NFC_gamecard_hack

+I have uploaded the firmware for a short amount of time.
+I have COVID and am unable to test this.
+If someone reads this and wants to test, load the updater in the zip file on the flipper and let me know.
+Send me a message here https://www.reddit.com/user/Calm_Spread5505

 In Melbourne AU we have a popular arcade chain that uses the EMBED card system with Mifare ULTRALIGHT cards for game cards.
 I did some checks with the small pool of cards I have and found the last 2 octets are not changing from 0x00.